nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `schedule INDEX d/DAY st/START_TIME et/END_TIME`

 * Schedules the regular lesson for the student at the specified `INDEX`.
-* Regular lessons are shared across students in the same group.
+* Regular lessons are synced across students in the same group.
 * If the student already has an existing regular lesson, **it will be overwritten** by the new regular lesson given.
 * If the student is part of a group, the entire group's regular lesson will be overwritten as well.
 * `DAY` must be a day of the week (e.g. Monday, Tuesday etc.) or its 3-letter abbreviation (e.g. Mon, Tue etc.).
 This parameter is case-insensitive.